-SETTINGS :Presser foot - General Purpose Foot :Thread tension control - S
+SETTINGS :Presser foot - All Purpose Foot

 Stretch stitches are mainly for use on knit or stretchable fabrics, but can also be used on woven fabrics.

 STRAIGHT STRETCH STITCH

 Straight stretch stitch is far stronger than an ordinary straight stitch because it locks three times - forwards, backwards and forwards.